Can artificial intelligence enhance the practice of digital cultural heritage?

 There seems now the potential for burgeoning artificial intelligence capabilities to be used in conjunction with established photogrammetry techniques to literally ‘fill in the blanks’ in cultural heritage artefacts that have been lost to us through the passage of time or through destruction.

-Secondary information sources will be used to establish and review the current state of the use of photogrammetry techniques as they are applied to cultural heritage preservation.
+Secondary information sources will be used to establish and review the current state of the use of artificial intelligence techniques as they are applied to digital cultural heritage.
 In turn, further qualitative research and review will be undertaken to investigate the extent to which artificial intelligence is being employed in this field, comparisons drawn between practitioners, and the potential for future developments.
-Case studies?

 Cosido, O. et al. (2014) Hybridization of Convergent Photogrammetry, Computer Vision, and Artificial Intelligence for Digital Documentation of Cultural Heritage – A Case Study: The Magdalena Palace: 2014 International Conference on Cyberworlds.
 Santander, Spain, 6–8 October.
 Available at: https://ieeexplore-ieee-org.plymouth.idm.oclc.org/document/6980785?arnumber=6980785 (Accessed: 2 January 2019).